Ishu-2635/text_analysis/readme.md

 ---

 ## 📊 Output
-- Text files for each article in the `scraped100/` directory
+- Text files for each article in the `scraped100` zip file
 - Metrics printed in console and in out data structure excel file